virb30/collect_exam_grades/README.md

 What this script do:

 - get an input file containing a mass data;
-- extract the relevant portion of it and put into another file
+- extract the relevant portion of it and put into another file;
+  - this will check for a `processed_data.log` file to exclude the already processed candidates from request file
 - access the systems page;
 - login;
 - loops through the available years;